 Transportation in Rye Patch State Park

-The main area of Rye Patch State Park is located at the end of State Route 401 (Rye Patch Road), which connects to Interstate 80 and U.S. Route 95.
-The park is located about 22 miles (35 km) northeast of the town of Lovelock, which is the only incorporated city in the county of Perishing.
-Besides Lovelock there are a few other small towns in the immediate area, including Winnemucca (around 52 miles to the north) and Battle Mountain (which is around 104 miles to the east).
-The closest major city to Rye Patch State Park is Reno, which can be found 118 miles to the south-west.
+The main recreation area of Rye Patch State Park is located near I-80 and US-95, about 22 miles northeast of the town of Lovelock.
+Besides Lovelock, there are a few other small towns in the immediate area, including Winnemucca (around 52 miles to the north) and Battle Mountain (which is approximately 104 miles to the east).
+The closest major city to Rye Patch State Park is Reno, which can be found 118 miles to the southwest.

-Since the park is in a remote location make sure that you have adequate supplies before beginning your drive.
-If you are coming from Reno (this is the most popular route) we suggest that you stock up before you leave the city.
-You shouldn't have any problems accessing the park as the roads are wide and there are no overhanging trees due to the desert location.
-The park is open all year round but call the park if you are traveling in winter to make sure that all services and amenities are still available.
+Since the park is in a remote location, make sure that you have adequate supplies before beginning your drive.
+If you are coming from Reno (this is the most popular route), we suggest that you stock up before you leave the city.
+You shouldn't have any problems accessing the park with your RV or trailer, as the roads are wide and there are no overhanging trees due to the desert location.
+The park is open year-round, but call the park if you are traveling in winter to make sure that all services and amenities are still available.

 Campgrounds and parking in Rye Patch State Park